21 Amazing Vancouver Weekend Getaways

 Destguides may receive commissions from purchases made through affiliate links in this article.

 Vancouver is perfectly located near a lot of weekend getaway locations.
 Its central location in North America makes it a fantastic starting point for trips in the north, south, and west of BC, as well as in the US.

-You can drive or catch a ferry to several of the locations listed below.
-If you want a faster option, in some cases, you can travel by seaplane.
-Easily catch the plane from Downtown Vancouver to fly in under an hour to popular destinations like Victoria.
+You can drive or catch a ferry to numerous locations.
+If you want a faster option, you can travel by seaplane to certain destinations.
+For example, you can easily catch a plane from Downtown Vancouver to fly in under an hour to the popular destination of Victoria.

 - 21 Vancouver weekend getaways

 - Pemberton, BC

 - Naramata, BC